-Seasons: A season has 8 weeks of regular play.
+Seasons: A season has 8-10 weeks of regular play.
 Don’t worry if you can’t make every week; there are provisions for preplaying as many as three weeks.
 At the end of the season, top players in each division compete in playoffs, which last one or two weeks depending on total league size.
-Top finishers in each division can earn trophies, and all playoff qualifiers in each division get a choice of cool prizes!
-Seasons usually begin in late January, late May, and mid September each year.
+Top finishers in each division can earn trophies and cash!

 Grouping: At the start of the season, players will be assigned into groups of 3 or 4 people, based on historical or estimated ability.
 You compete only with your group-mates for league points.
 At the end of each week, the group winner will move up a group, and the low scorer in the group will move down.
 This group movement “bubbles” players into groups of similar skill, and also ensures you’ll get to meet and play against many different people through the season.